maheshbansod/maheshbansod/README.md

 Sometimes, I use Python for AI-related POCs.

 Outside work, I love working in Rust and TypeScript.
 I work on random personal projects and try out new libraries.
-My recent favourite is [leptos-rs](https://github.com/leptos-rs/leptos) and I'll probably use it for my next personal project.

 You can email me or say hi to me on telegram - [@justanotherlight](https://t.me/justanotherlight)